Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Introduction

 In Section \ref{deg3}, for general tilings of any surface with up to five distinct angles, we derive all the possible angle combinations at degree $3$ vertices.
 The result is summarised in Lemma \ref{deg3v} and Table \ref{deg3AVC}.
-In Section \ref{anglecombo}, we specialise Lemma \ref{deg3v} to tilings of sphere by congruent equilateral pentagons and find that all except one case has three degree $3$ vertices, and the angle sums at the three vertices provide three independent equations that we can use to determine the equilateral pentagon.
+In Section \ref{anglecombo}, we specialise Lemma \ref{deg3v} to tilings of the sphere by congruent equilateral pentagons and find that all except one case has three degree $3$ vertices.
+The angle sums of the three vertices provide three independent equations that we can use to determine the equilateral pentagon.
 The remaining case has two degree $3$ vertices, and we consider the possibility of adding another vertex of degree $4$ or $5$.
-With the additional vertex, we again get three equations for determining the equilateral pentagon.
+With the additional vertex, we again get three equations that we can use to determine the equilateral pentagon.
 After all these cases, we have one remaining exceptional case of two specific degree $3$ vertices, and no vertices of degree $4$ or $5$ (i.e., any vertex of degree $>3$ has degree $\ge 6$).

 In Section \ref{calculation}, we calculate equilateral pentagons for all the cases in Section \ref{anglecombo}.
-If we take into account of various angle arrangements in pentagon, altogether we have more than 400 cases to calculate.
-The calculation is based on symbolic manipulations of polynomial ideals using Gr\"obner basis, and can be numerically arbitrarily accurate.
-Therefore all our calculations for equilateral pentagons suitable for tiling are absolutely rigorous.
-At the end, we get $13$ cases (some sharing the same pentagon) yielding equilateral pentagons that might be suitable for tiling the sphere.
-In Section \ref{tiling}, we try to construct tilings for these cases, plus the exceptional case.
-We also present the exact values for the equilateral pentagons, and calculate some special features of these pentagons.
+If we take into account of various angle arrangements in the pentagon, altogether we have more than 400 cases to calculate.
+The calculation is based on symbolic manipulations of polynomials, and can be numerically arbitrarily accurate.
+Therefore all our calculations for equilateral pentagons suitable for tilings are absolutely rigorous.
+At the end, we get $24$ cases (some sharing the same pentagon) yielding equilateral pentagons that might be suitable for tiling the sphere.
+In Section \ref{tiling}, we construct tilings for these cases, plus the exceptional case.

+Throughout the paper, we will assume $f$ is an even number $\ge 16$.
+As explained in \cite[Section 2.1]{wy1}, the assumption follows from \cite{ay1,gsy,yan}.

+The values of angles and edge lengths are expressed as multiples of $\pi$.
+When the multiple is a rational fraction, such as $\alpha=\frac{2}{3}\pi$, we mean the precise value.
+When the multiple is a decimal expression, such as $\alpha=0.29539\pi$, we mean an approximate value.
+In other words, $0.29539\pi\le\alpha < 0.29540\pi$.

-We would like to thank Mr. Hoiping Luk for the preliminary work \cite{luk} for Lemma 1, and for the understanding of the special tiling as the exotic twisting of earth map tiling.
+Finally, we would like to thank Hoi Ping Luk for the preliminary work \cite{luk} that leads to Lemma 1.